orbitalquark/textadept/docs/api.md

     or as strings in "#RRGGBB" format.
 If `true` (no list was given), a default palette is shown.
-  * `string_output`: Return the selected color in string "#RRGGBB" format instead of numeric "0xBBGGRR" format.
+  * `string_output`: Return the selected color in string "#RRGGBB" format instead of as a number.
 The default value is `false`.
   * `float`: Show the dialog on top of all desktop windows.
 The default value is `false`.